rthrbrs/styleguide/docs/titles.md

 Write _President of X_, or use the short title if the full title is awkward or too long.

 ???+ note "Examples"
-    Volodymy Zelenskyy
-    President of Ukraine

     Joe Biden
     President of the United States

     Kamala Harris
     Vice President of the United States

+    Recep Tayyip Erdoğan
+    President of Turkey

     Roberta Metsola
     President of the European Parliament